mrmushii/upScale_nextGen_hackaThon/README.md

 }
 ```

-> **Security:** All resume endpoints require authentication.
-Users can only access their own resumes.
+> **Security:** All API endpoints require authentication.
+Users can only access their own data.
 File uploads are validated for type (PDF/DOC/DOCX) and size (max 20MB).

 For request/response examples, see the corresponding files under `app/api/**/route.ts`.